Working together to rebuild lives

 “Room for Refugees enables those moved by compassion and a sense of justice to offer shelter to someone in need.”

-Positive Action in Housing pioneered refugee hosting in the UK in 2002.
-We run the Room for Refugees Network — the UK's longest established refugee hosting programme.
+Positive Action in Housing pioneered refugee hosting in in 2002.
+We run the Room for Refugees Network — the UK's oldest established refugee hosting programme.

 We have 20 years of expertise in responding in a refugee crisis.
-To date we have sheltered over 4,000 refugees.
-We have 16,000 fully registered hosts.
-Over 500 refugee, emergency and homelessness organisations, including the British Red Cross, all Refugee Councils, Freedom from Torture, Migrants Organise, The Passage refer their clients to us, and we process hostings on our REFER online platform.
-We have hosts in every part of the U.K. and are now assisting Ukrainian and other refugees to find homes and navigate the visa application process.
+To date we have sheltered over 5,000 refugees.
+We have 20,000 fully registered hosts.
+Over 500 refugee, emergency and homelessness organisations, including the British Red Cross, all Refugee Councils, Freedom from Torture, Migrants Organise, The Passage refer their clients to us, and we process hostings on our online platform.
+We have hosts in every part of the U.K.

 - To become a host visit www.roomforrefugees.com or complete the online host request form

-- Ukrainians who want to be accommodated via Room for Refugees or the UK Government Homes for Ukrainians can complete this refugee request form
+- Individuals who need to be accommodated via Room for Refugees can complete this refugee request form

 - See also our resources for refugees from Ukraine, and for supporters